phpservermon/phpservermon/README.md

    To add a new language, follow these steps:

-   * Create a new file in the directory "lang" named "mylanguage.lang.php".
+   * Create a new file in the directory "src/lang" named "mylanguage.lang.php".
    * Copy the contents of the file "en.lang.php" to your new file.
    * Your new language should now be available on the config page.
    * Translate the English stuff to your own language.
    * Send a copy to pep[at]neanderthal-technology.com so I can add it to the next release :)
-   * Or, send me a pull request on github.
+   * Or, send me a pull request on github (https://github.com/phpservermon/phpservermon).

 ## CREDITS